 4. Physical Damage Of Motherboard

 Physical damage can also cause motherboard failure.
 Physical damage can be in the form of a physical impact or a liquid spill.
 A motherboard is normally well protected, but a strong enough impact on the PC’s case can harm it.
-The impact from a drop can also fail a motherboard.
+The impact of a drop can also fail a motherboard.

 A liquid spill is also common physical damage resulting in motherboard failure.
 A spill of any liquid can kill a motherboard immediately.
 But the thicker liquids, like milk, do the worst.
 Accidentally spilling water into the case also results in motherboard failure.